codingashishdev/LMS/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Command Palette

+The app includes a global command palette powered by `cmdk`:

+- Open with `Ctrl+K` (Windows/Linux) or `⌘+K` (macOS)
+- Quick open with `/` when not focused in an input field
+- Search for pages and actions, then hit `Enter` to navigate/execute

+The palette is mounted once globally in `app/layout.tsx` and can also be opened via the header buttons in both the marketing header and dashboard header.